 Stay with this plan until you are able to do 30 consecutive push-ups and 7 consecutive pull-ups, which is my personal rule for dividing between beginning and intermediate trainees.

 Reaching these two milestones should take about six months.
 After that you are able to switch to more evolved fitness plans, that target different muscle groups separately.
 Here is a suitable intermediate home workout plan.

-For those of who would like to hear this summarized in a video, here it is:
+For those of you who would like to hear all this summarized in a single video, here it is:

 Picture courtesy of “Usodesita“.